Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 Obviously a problematic approach as there might be many authors in my dataset without a wiki page.
 But nevertheless this helped me to decreased the file size from ~ 9 GB to ~ 235 MB.

+## 3. What if VIAF doesnt have the author's gender?
+Then I can use Natural Language Toolkit to predict the authors' gender from their first name.
+The prediction is, yes you guessed it, of course binary.

+Personal Note: I would like to understand how the text training and prediction is happening in Natural Language Toolkit #curious

-## 3. Finding the Nature History Writers
+## 4. Finding the Nature History Writers
 There are many book retailer webpages with decent categorisation of millions of books.
 So creating a book dataset with author names and book titles is relatively easy.
 I used [Book Depository](https://www.bookdepository.com/category/2985/Natural-History/browse/viewmode/all?page=2) and scraped its pages with python.